Maitri-Shekhda/hangman-cpp-project/README.md

 ## Contributing
 Maitri

-If you have any suggestions for improvements or find any bugs, feel free to open an issue or submit a pull request.
+Contributions are welcome!
+If you have any suggestions or improvements, please fork the repository and submit a pull request.
+For major changes, please open an issue first to discuss what you would like to change

+## Liscence
+This project is open-source and available under the MIT License.